 Lengthy pause, then "He's OK.
 If we get a scramble order, then I authorise him to go."

 I put the phone down and simultaneously pressed the two keys on the squawk box and said to the Strike Command Controller, "The squadron commander has given his authority for the pilot to take-off - should it be necessary."

 "It is necessary.
 Wattisham scramble one Lightning."

-As I was writing down the squadron commander's verbal authorisation in the official log book, I heard the mighty roar as the Lightning hurtled off into the night.
+As I was still entering the squadron commander's verbal authorisation in the official log book, I heard the mighty roar as the Lightning hurtled off into the night.

 I repeat that story here because the very next time I saw Tony Bagnall (on the right in the image above) was 30 years later on 14 March 2000 at Cranwell when he, now Air Marshal Sir Anthony Bagnall, the Air Member for Personnel (AMP), was making his farewell visit to the RAF College and the Red Arrows before taking up his next appointment as Air Officer Commanding-in-Chief RAF Strike Command on 1 April 2000.
 As the Red Arrows PR officer, I had arranged for Sir Anthony to be interviewed at the Red Arrows HQ by a film company who were making a documentary about RAF Strike Command and I had wondered if he would remember me.

 We had eye contact as soon as he came into the Red Arrows' crew room.
 "Hello Tony," we both said together, "Long time no see."
 I later took the pic of AMP with two of the Red Arrows pilots.
 That was one of only two occasions in my entire RAF career when I addressed an air marshal by his first name.